-I just read the book Tuesday with Morrie which provided me with a road-map for to how I wish to approach the next period of my life.
+I just read the book Tuesday with Morrie which provided me with a road-map for how I wish to approach the next period of my life.
 My plan (and mantra) is to take on this challenge with dignity, courage, humour, grace and faith in God.

 Clearly the outcome is uncertain and as I write, there are many details about severity, survival rate, and so forth I have yet to learn.
 What I do know is I must start a 5-week regime of chemotherapy and radiation treatments to prepare for surgery where the bottom portion of my esophagus and top portion of my stomach will be removed.

 I am a fighter and plan to join my wife as a cancer survivor.
-She had breast cancer in the middle nineties won that battle.
+She had breast cancer in the middle nineties and won that battle.

-As I face this uncertain future, and the emotional turmoil it brings, I plan to use this medium to share with my friends and anyone else interested my thoughts and feelings.
+As I face this uncertain future, and the emotional turmoil it brings, I plan to use this medium to share with my friends and anyone else interested in my thoughts and feelings.

 REALLY IMPORTANT – I appreciate that my kind of news is difficult to process and a natural reaction is one of sympathy.
 I accept that death is one possible outcome but my preference and focus is to invest my time and energy in a celebration of life and love.